MicrosoftDocs/azure-devops-docs/docs/organizations/security/view-permissions.md

 ---
 title: View permissions for yourself or others
-titleSuffix: Azure DevOps Services & TFS
+titleSuffix: Azure DevOps & TFS
-description: Steps for finding what permissions you or your team members have, including project-level, collection-level, and object-level permissions and security ms.assetid:
+description: How to find what permissions you or a team member have, including project-level, collection-level, and object-level permissions ms.assetid:
 ms.prod: devops
 ms.technology: devops-security